 The Treasury Management Strategy is reviewed annually and provides the framework within which authority is delegated to the Chief Finance Officer (Section 151 Officer) to make decisions on the management of the council’s investment of surplus funds.

-The council is able to borrow on a long-term basis to finance capital expenditure and on a short-term basis to manage cash flow fluctuations.
+The council can borrow on a long-term basis to finance capital expenditure and on a short-term basis to manage cash flow fluctuations.
 The council is also able to invest surplus funds.

 The council’s objective when investing money is to strike an appropriate balance between risk and return, minimising the risk of incurring losses from defaults and the risk of receiving unsuitably low investment income.